If you are not an EU/EEA citizen you must obtain a residence permit from the nearest Finnish embassy or consulate in your home country.

 EU/EEA citizens must register their right to reside in Finland as a student if their stay lasts longer than three months.

-- You can register at the local Police Station in Raisio within 3 months after arriving in Turku.
+- Or you can register at the Service Point in Raisio within 3 months after arriving in Turku.

-- When registering at the Police station, make sure to have your passport (or national ID card), a passport-sized photograph, proof of you registration at UTU, money for a fee (45€) and the application form.
+- When registering, make sure to have your passport (or national ID card), a passport-sized photograph, proof of you registration at UTU, money for a fee (45€) and the application form.

-When you register your right to reside in Finland at the local police station, please ask to be registered in the Finnish Population Information System.
+When you register your right to reside in Finland, please ask to be registered in the Finnish Population Information System.